 Tolerate poor performers and underachievers.
 Nothing annoys an A Player more than seeing someone who underperforms given the same recognition they are given.
 Although many managers feel the stress of increased workloads, tolerating underachievers cannot only burn your employees out but also make your job harder.
 As soon as you see disengagement surfacing in your company, address it.
 If you don't, you will lose good employees, making the burden on the remaining employees all the more difficult.

 Performance reviews sometimes reveal frustrations employees are having with colleagues around them.
 Pay attention to common themes or players and have a great performance management system in place to address them.
 According to Deloitte, organizations with solid performance management systems in place perform 92 times better financially than low-performing PM organizations.

 Performance Review Tip: While it’s important to ensure your employees are all being fairly judged on their performance, it is recommended NOT to discuss other employees’ performance management during the review unless that person is the employee’s direct supervisor.

 Ignore and gloss over great performance.
 “Yeah, Jim—I really have no idea what you're doing, but keep doing it.”
 Phrases like that are rarely conducive to employee engagement.
 Bad performance reviews make your employees feel replaceable and unimportant and can disincentivize them to do great work.
 Virtually everyone at your company at the moment is probably working twice as hard as they were last year at this time.
 And it has never been more important than now to recognize outstanding talent and great performance.
 Specific recognition incentivizes excellent work and makes driven employees more driven to achieve.
 Start ignoring greatness, and you stop generating it.

 Performance Review Tip: Great performance reviews require specifics.
-If you’re less than knowledgeable on someone’s role or their daily performance, ask their colleagues, look at company intranets, discuss with their supervisor or team lead, and go through older performance appraisals to discern how they’re doing.
+If you’re less than knowledgeable about someone’s role or their daily performance, ask their colleagues, look at company intranets, discuss with their supervisor or team lead, and go through older performance appraisals to discern how they’re doing.